 Interestingly, it has been recently discovered that there are medicines derived from plant and herb sources that have shown potential in treating viral infections, including Human Immuno-deficiency Virus (HIV.)

 It’s widely believed that some of the antimalarial drugs shown to be effective against viruses include a property called Chloroquine.
 The formula is extracted from the bark of the Cinchona tree.
-Artemisinin is extracted from Qinghao (Artemisia annua) and has proved to be a trusted property that has effectively been used to reduce a high temperature and malaria.
+Artemisinin is extracted from Qinghao (Artemisia annua) and has proved to be a trusted property that has effectively been used to reduce high temperatures and malaria.
 The neem tree (Azadirachta indica) also has a property that’s proven to be extremely effective in treating high fevers.

-Traditional cultures all recommend broths to boost immunity, and steaming hot clear soups to help treat fevers.
+Traditional cultures all recommend broths to boost immunity, and steaming hot, clear soups to help treat fevers.
 Essentially, soups are warm, liquid, and nutritious, so it naturally helps to flush toxins and waste out of the body.

 With regard to the Qinghao herb, it is now grown commercially in many African countries where malaria is a leading cause of death.
 Commonly known as Sweet Wormwood, Artemisinin and the derivatives of this compound are used as effective antimalarial medicines.